James Macartney (anatomist)

-James Macartney (born 8 March 1770 in Armagh, died 6 March 1843 in Dublin) was an anatomist.
+James Macartney (born 8 March 1770 in Armagh, died 6 March 1843 in Dublin) was an Irish anatomist.
 He began life as an Irish volunteer in 1780, and was afterwards educated at the endowed classical school at Armagh, and then at a private school.
 He was associated for a time with the Sheares brothers and Lord Edward Fitzgerald, the United Irishmen but, being dissatisfied with their programme, he cut himself adrift and began to study medicine.

 Biography

-He apprenticed himself to William Hartigan (1756?–1812) on 10 Feb.
-1793, his master being president of the Royal College of Surgeons of Ireland in 1797.
+He apprenticed himself to William Hartigan (1756?–1812) on 10 February 1793, his master being president of the Royal College of Surgeons of Ireland in 1797.
 Macartney also entered as a pupil in the college school, Mercer Street, Dublin, where he made some dissections for the museum, and he attended the Lock hospital and the Dublin dispensary.
 In 1796 he came to London to attend the Hunterian or Great Windmill Street school of medicine, and he became an occasional pupil at St. Thomas's and Guy's hospitals.
 He also attended the lectures of John Abernethy at St. Bartholomew's Hospital, and through his influence was appointed a demonstrator of anatomy in the medical school in 1798.
-He was admitted a member of the Royal College of Surgeons of England on 6 Feb.
-1800, began to practise in London as a surgeon, and was appointed lecturer on comparative anatomy and physiology at St. Bartholomew's Hospital, a post he held from March 1800 to 1811.
+He was admitted a member of the Royal College of Surgeons of England on 6 February 1800, began to practise in London as a surgeon, and was appointed lecturer on comparative anatomy and physiology at St. Bartholomew's Hospital, a post he held from March 1800 to 1811.
 On 21 Feb.
-1811 he was elected F.R.S., and from 1803 to 1812 he served as surgeon to the Royal Radnor Militia.
+1811, he was elected F.R.S., and from 1803 to 1812 he served as surgeon to the Royal Radnor Militia.

-In May 1813 he was admitted M.D. of St. Andrews University, and on 21 June 1813 he was elected professor of anatomy and surgery in the university of Dublin, and physician to Sir Patrick Dun's hospital.
+In May 1813 he was admitted M.D. of St. Andrews University, and on 21 June 1813 he was elected professor of anatomy and surgery in the University of Dublin, and physician to Sir Patrick Dun's hospital.
 These offices he resigned in 1837, after he had raised the medical school to a much better position than it had ever before occupied.
 During almost the whole of his residence in Dublin Macartney was subjected to a very singular exhibition of petty persecution and open insult at the hands of some members of the board of Trinity College.
 He was denied the privilege of election to the fellowship of the Royal College of Surgeons, though he was made an honorary fellow of the Royal College of Physicians of Ireland in 1818.
-He also received an honorary M.D. from the university of Cambridge (31 Aug.
-1833), to which he sold his museum in 1836, the university of Dublin having refused to purchase it.
+He also received an honorary M.D. from the University of Cambridge (31 August 1833), to which he sold his museum in 1836, the University of Dublin having refused to purchase it.
 He died at 31 Upper Merrion Street, Dublin, on 6 March 1843 (Gent.
 Mag.
 1843, i.
 554).
-He married on 10 Aug.
-1795 a Miss Ekenhead.
+He married on 10 August 1795 a Miss Ekenhead.